JellyTitan/Sofle-Pico/build_log.md

 - [x] Submitted new file for production 12-28-23. `Sofle_Pico_v3.5.2_12-27-23.zip`

 ## v3.5.3
-- [ ] [Discuss VBUS->VSYS diode removal with Dane](https://github.com/daneski13/Junco/issues).
-(It's possible that the diode is required for Pico clone flavors?)
+- [x] [Discuss VBUS->VSYS diode removal with Dane](https://github.com/daneski13/Junco/issues).
+(It's possible that the diode is required for Pico clone flavors?).
+After testing v3.5.2, it was determined the diode is required for some clones, but can be omitted if using an 'offical' Pico.
+Dane had decided against using a Schottky there to simplify the circuit.
 - [x] Validate the circuit revisions and thermal profile for v3.5.2.
 NOT WORKING!
 While there is a schottky diode between VBUS and VSYS on the official Pico - some clones _do not_ have the diode.
 No power will make it to the diodes or other hand.
 ![Shimming in a diode gets the power working](docs/images/build_log_pico/v3.5.2_working_power_diode.JPG)
 ![No extra diode required](docs/images/build_log_pico/v3.5.2_clone_sans_power_diode.JPG)